zhaoanyang36/house_price_prediction/_posts/2019-12-14-Project-Background.md

  Calculate and Visualize the yearly median house price from 2013 to 2018 by neighborhoods.

  **3. Predicting the House Price Increase Rate**
-- Analyze the trends across census tracts and incorporate other data sets, e.g., Census data or data from open data philly such as new construction permits.
+- Analyze the trends across census tracts and incorporate other data sets, e.g., Census data or data from open data philly such as new construction permits, Graffiti Call, City Hall.
 - Build out a regression model with the data from the previous part, predicting the sales price between the 2018 and 2013 values by census tract and then calculate the predicted price increase rate.

 ## Project Method